Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

-That said, several limitations of this approach merit attention.
-First, by aggregating tweets across the full time period, we abstract away from temporal variation and are unable to account for time-specific effects such as election campaigns, scandals, or political crises.
-While this allows for a structural analysis of party characteristics, future research should build on this by exploring how negativity fluctuates over time.
-Second, our dataset includes all tweets from parliamentarians, not just explicitly political messages.
-While this inclusive approach provides a comprehensive view of their communication practices, it also means that non-political content -- such as greetings or personal updates -- is included in the analysis.
-As a result, our estimates of negativity are likely to be conservative; a study focused solely on political messaging would likely reveal higher rates of negative campaigning.
-While such a analysis of the broader communication of politicians is valuable, care should be made when comparing the results against more narrowly defined campaign communication.
+Second, our dataset includes all tweets posted by parliamentarians, rather than only explicitly political messages.
+This inclusive approach provides a comprehensive view of their communication practices, but also incorporates non-political content—such as greetings or personal updates—into the analysis.
+As a result, our estimates of negativity are likely to be conservative.
+Studies focusing exclusively on political communication would likely find higher levels of negative campaigning.
+While capturing the broader communication repertoire of politicians is analytically valuable, caution is therefore warranted when comparing our results to studies based on more narrowly defined campaign messages.
+Additionally, due to the setup of the data collection, only tweets of national parliamentarians are included, excluding potentially influential political figures without parliamentary representation.
+Notable examples include \textit{Reform UK} in the United Kingdom and \textit{Gibanje Svoboda} in Slovenia.

+A further limitation concerns the scope of platform use.
+Not all parties and politicians use Twitter to the same extent, and levels of activity vary systematically across countries, party families, and individuals.
+The dataset therefore reflects the behavior of those actors who are active on the platform, rather than the full universe of political communication.
+In addition, while Twitter has been a particularly important arena for elite political communication—especially during the period studied—its affordances are specific: communication is primarily text-based, public, and interaction-oriented.
+The findings should therefore be interpreted as most directly applicable to this type of communication environment, and may not generalize straightforwardly to more visual or multimodal platforms, such as Instagram or TikTok, where political messaging relies more heavily on images, video, and platform-specific formats.

+Finally, our measure captures the \textit{presence} of negative campaigning but does not distinguish between different targets or directions of attacks.
+We leave the analysis of such distinctions for future research.